 There are milestones in child development, but each child reaches these milestones at their own pace, this includes toilet training.
 Your child does not have to be toilet trained to enroll or attend our childcare program.
 As your child is ready, we will support their training by sending them to the bathroom frequently throughout the day, using stand up diapering as needed and lots of encouragement.
-We will work with you and come up with a plan that can be followed at the Center and at home.
+As well as working together with families to continue and support toilet training at home.